Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is it time for this history to be revisited ... ?

 Ships owned by Duncan Dunbar II.

-THIS WEBSITE is a major excursion beginning with examinations of Merchant Networks in the general context of The British Empire during its first and second foundings.
-The outlook is international, though not exactly global.
+THIS WEBSITE used to be a major excursion beginning with examinations of Merchant Networks in the general context of The British Empire during its first and second foundings.
+The outlook is international/imperial, though not exactly global.

 Or, more generally, merchants operating in the English-speaking world ... from the 1680s to about 1900 but more likely 1760-1860 ...
 All to be seen in a more detailed way than ever attempted before on the Internet ...